jimmysaw/jimmysaw.github.io/index.md

 ## About Me

 Hi!
-I am currently a postdoc at Oregon State University working on understanding the roles microbes play in carbon metabolism in the deep ocean.
+I am currently a postdoc at Oregon State University working on understanding the roles of microbes in carbon utilization in the deep ocean.

 [My Google Scholar page](https://scholar.google.com/citations?user=9Vx-JTgAAAAJ&hl=en)